12 Ideas That Will Probably Break Education

 It doesn’t mean they’re not worth knowing, but the mix of skills and understandings collectively represent an index of academic priorities that don’t directly speak to the human experience.
 And that is an extraordinary failure.

-3. Technology is ubiquitous and extraordinarily expensive
+3. Technology is extraordinarily expensive.

 5. Adaptive software can replace 75% of what a teacher does.